The Schmucks at the Office

 Lam: You also mentioned throughout the book that certain incentives in the workplace, the way our organizations are set up, can condone some of this inappropriate behavior.
 For example, you describe a type of person most people have encountered: the bean counter, a person who is obsessed with details.
 Wouldn’t a company that’s hyper-focused on productivity really want somebody like that around?

 Foster: They might.
-Or in fact that might be the exact wrong person because if the company is focused on productivity and they have an obsessive person who is preoccupied with orderliness or perfectionism and can't make decisions, then productivity might come to a halt.
-So even though it may seems like a great thing—the idea that somebody is obsessive, and very detail-oriented, and does things right—oftentimes a bean counter is over-promoted because they are valued for their ability to take care of the details.
-When you actually get this person into a position where they need to do more than the small, detail-oriented tasks, they can't see the big picture.
-They torture the people around them because they are also trying to control the other people's activities, and this is why somebody is labeled a micromanager and people can't stand working with them.
+Or, in fact, that might be the exact wrong person, because if the company is focused on productivity and they have an obsessive person who is preoccupied with orderliness or perfectionism and can’t make decisions, then productivity might come to a halt.
+So even though it may seem like a great thing—the idea that somebody is obsessive, and very detail-oriented, and does things right—oftentimes a bean counter is over-promoted because they are valued for their ability to take care of the details.
+When you actually get this person into a position where they need to do more than the small, detail-oriented tasks, they can’t see the big picture.
+They torture the people around them because they are also trying to control the other people’s activities, and this is why somebody is labeled a micromanager and people can’t stand working with them.

-Lam: What can companies do about this dynamic: that it's just hard for people to get along at work sometimes?
+Lam: What can companies do about this dynamic, that it’s just hard for people to get along at work sometimes?

 Foster: If people embrace some basic overarching strategies, I think that any workplace can be improved.
 The first is the most important: Accept the fact that people don’t set out to be disruptive.
 I do not believe that people wake up in the morning and set out to say, “I am going to be a jerk and make my office hell today.”
 We should recognize that people have traits, and that’s who they are.
 If we can take a step back, and look at them from an observational standpoint, we can generalize some of their behaviors which could help us figure out how to get along with them.